Where is the School of Nursing located?

-UALR is located at 2801 South University Avenue.
-The Department of Nursing is located on the south end of campus near Ross Hall and Admin North.¬†
+UA Little Rock is located at 2801 South University Avenue.
+The School of Nursing is located on the south end of campus between the eStem High School and the Center for Performing Arts building.

 Where do I park when I come for my advising?

-There are convenient metered parking lots located near the Department of Nursing building.
-Additionally, students can park in the free lot located in the University Plaza and walk through the breezeway or ride the¬†Trojan Trolley to the NURSE Building.
+There are convenient metered parking lots located near the School of Nursing building.
+Additionally, students can park in the free lot located in the University Plaza and walk through the breezeway to the Nursing Building.

-What degrees does the UALR Department of Nursing offer?
+What degrees does the UA Little Rock School of Nursing offer?

 The department offers five programs: